ProCST: Boosting Semantic Segmentation Using Progressive Cyclic Style-Transfer: ProCST Loss Combination for UDA

-High resolution images contain a vast amount of knowledge and details.
-Generating good translation requires fine tuning and as much information as possible.
-We use the labels of the source dataset in order to better adapt to the new domain when more and more details become present.
-Adding a segmentation loss to image generation networks has proven to be effective, as can be seen at \cite{richter2021enhancing}.
-Thus, at the last scale of ProCST, we also use a label loss in addition to the losses in Section~\ref{sec:style_transfer} that are used also in the lower scales.
+\paragraph{Label loss} High resolution images contain a vast amount of knowledge and details.
+Thus, generating good translation requires fine tuning and as much information as possible.
+Adding a segmentation loss to image generation networks has proven to be effective \cite{richter2021enhancing}.
+Therefore, we use the segmentation maps of the source dataset in order to better adapt to the new domain when more details become present.
+Specifically, at the last scale of ProCST, we also use a label loss in addition to CST loss.
 This is the only loss in our model that is not symmetric, i.e., it is not used in the $\mathbb{T}\rightarrow\mathbb{S}$ direction.

 The label loss has two different parts.
 The first consists of a segmentation network that is trained to segment SiT images, $Segmentor_{SiT}$.
-The input to this network is a SiT image, together with the segmentation map of the original source image.
-The second part is the novel cyclic label loss.
+The input to this network is a SiT image, and it is trained to output the segmentation map of the original source image.
+The second part is a novel cyclic label loss.
 We pretrained a segmentation network on the source dataset, as source annotations are available.
 Denote this pretrained network as $Segmentor_S$.
 We take the source image after it has been transferred using the cyclic operation from source to target and then back to source, and enter it to the pretrained $Segmentor_S$ together with the original source segmentation map.
 This process results in a segmentation loss transfer between $G^{st}$ and $G^{ts}$, which further encourages good segmentation features in both generators.